BTest - A Simple Driver for Basic Unit Tests

 Running btest with --alternative=myalternative will now make the CFLAGS environment variable available to all commands executed.

-As a special case, one can override two specific environment variables---BTEST_TEST_BASE and BTEST_BASELINE_DIR---inside an alternative's environment section to have them not only be passed on to child processes, but also apply to the btest process itself.
-That way, one can switch to a different base and baseline directories for an alternative.
+As a special case, one can override BTEST_TEST_BASE inside an alternative’s environment section, and it will not only be passed on to child processes, but also apply to the btest process itself.
+That way, one can switch to a different test base directory for an alternative.

 Filters